CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 nano workshop-project/sunbeam_config.yml
 ```

 * The configuration values are below.
-You'll need to navigate to the right spot in your configuration file, and substitute the directory name "kylebittinger" with your google username.
+You'll need to navigate to the right spot in your configuration file, and substitute "USERNAME" with your google username.

 ```
-host_fp: "/home/kylebittinger/human"
+host_fp: "/home/USERNAME/human"
 ```

 ```
-kraken_db_fp: "/home/kylebittinger/minikraken_20171101_4GB_dustmasked"
+kraken_db_fp: "/home/USERNAME/human/minikraken_20171101_4GB_dustmasked"
 ```

 * The default configuration for Sunbeam uses 4 threads, but we have 16 threads available, since our cloud machine has 8 cores.
 Let's use all threads we have.